gvwilson/thirdbit/src/fiction/eimin/index.md

 Instead,
-she plummeted earthward down the side of the tower for a moment to build up speed, then snapped her wings open with a *crack* and began spiralling back into the sky on a warm updraft.
+she plummeted earthward down the side of the tower for a moment to build up speed, then snapped her wings open with a *crack* and began spiralling back into the sky on an updraft.

 I crouched behind the eroded remains of an old wall and slipped my bow out of its case.
 I had waxed its string that morning when I was unable to sleep.
-There, in the moment, I cursed the faint honey smell that still lingered.
+There, in the moment, I cursed the faint smell of honey that still lingered.
 I slipped one loop into the catch at the bottom end of the bow, braced it against my foot, then bent it and hooked the other end of the string in place in a single motion